What are the biocomposites made of?

 How do I dispose of FluidSolids®?

 - The material may go into your domestic compost bin or be disposed of with your household waste.
-It is possible to create formulations that can be added to your waste paper recycling.
+We also offer the Paper Grade formulations that can be added to your waste paper recycling.

 Can FluidSolids® be recycled?